Overview of the Edge Device provided by the aedifion GmbH.

 The Edge Device offers very high security since its communication is unidirectional only.
 Clients do not need to open up their firewall for incoming connections.
 For outgoing connections only a few standard ports are necessary, such as 22 (SSH), 123 (NTP), 443 (HTTPS) and 8884 (MQTT).
 In special cases, this can even be limited to HTTPS only.

-The Edge Device offers multi-core computation power accounting for divers edge services, such as cloud-control, fallback functions, operation of local control algorithms, data buffering and so forth.
+The Edge Device offers multi-core computation power accounting for diverse edge services, such as cloud-control, fallback functions, operation of local control algorithms, data buffering and so forth.

 Learn more?
 Go through the security section for further information on how we approach IT security and take a look at the Edge Device subpage for system integrators and IT admins.